googlefonts/noto-emoji/README.md

 Another thing is that this emoji set includes some emojis and ZWJ-sequences which are not part of the current emoji standard (although some or most of them are about to be included in the upcoming Unicode-standard), which means it might be one of the biggest emoji sets currently available!

 Please note that I did not create most of the emojis.
 You can find an overview of the changes I made in the file CHANGES.txt

+Most information on this fork will be included in the [Wiki](https://github.com/C1710/blobmoji/wiki).
+There you'll find more detailed build instructions and other helpful information on how to use this font and much more.

+(_[Emojipedia®](https://emojipedia.org) is a registered trademark of Emojipedia Pty Ltd_)

 But now to the original content of this Readme: